pangenome/odgi/docs/rst/tutorials/remove_artifacts_and_complex_regions.rst

     ##num_weakly_connected_components: 24583

 This is due to `de novo` assembly artifacts, under-alignments, and/or complex regions to align.
-Nevertheless, the cleaned version of the input graph is into the biggest connected component.
+Nevertheless, the clean version of the input graph can be found in its biggest connected component.
 To obtain it, execute:

 .. code-block:: bash